dmd-program/dmd-100/projects/field_guide.md

 Develop:

-1. Use gitbook to prototype
+1. Use Gitbook to prototype
- - Follow gitbook tutorial
+ - Follow Gitbook tutorial
-2.
+2. Create diagrams, figures, drawings, illustrations, etc. to support your giude.

 ### Deliver: